Jen Hale

-Jennifer Hale (born February 28, 1978) is an American journalist working for Fox Sports as an NFL sideline reporter where she is currently paired with Chris Myers and Robert Smith.
+Jennifer Hale (born February 28, 1978) is an American journalist working for Fox Sports as an NFL sideline reporter where she is currently paired with Chris Myers and Mark Schlereth.
 She also covers NBA's New Orleans Pelicans for Bally Sports New Orleans and also covers college football for Fox Sports.
-She was a substitute host on the Fox Sports 1 shows Skip and Shannon: Undisputed and Lock It In before becoming the full-time moderator for Undisputed in 2022.
+She was a substitute host on the Fox Sports 1 shows Skip and Shannon: Undisputed and Lock It In before becoming the full-time moderator for Undisputed in 2022 to 2023.
 She has covered The Basketball Tournament for ESPN as well as the Westminster Kennel Club Dog Show.
 She also worked as a sideline reporter for TNT's coverage of the first round of the 2017 NBA playoffs.

 Early life and education

 Hale is a native of New Orleans, and was raised in Alabama.
 She graduated from Louisiana State University with honors where she was captain of the cheerleading squad, homecoming queen, and Miss LSU.
 Hale interned for CNN in their Washington D.C. bureau.
 She also got her Master's from Northwestern University's Medill School of Journalism and spent time in Germany on a fellowship to study the US–Germany relationship after the fall of Communism.